cortex-lab/phy/docs/clustering.md

 for the entire Merge session.
 Press `Backspace` to clear only the Similarity View selection when the merge should contain only the staged rows.

 Press `G` to commit the staged clusters plus the selected Similarity candidates.
+The resulting unit remains in Merge View as the sole staged row and blue reference, with Similarity View recomputed around it.
+Add more candidates to continue merging, or press `V` to return to Normal mode with the result selected before assigning its quality.
+Group and metadata changes remain unavailable in Merge mode.

-Press `V` again, use **Cancel Merge Mode**, or close Merge View to cancel and restore the exact state from before entry.
-Undoing a committed Merge-mode merge restores the complete workspace as it appeared just before `G`; Redo reapplies the merge and returns to the normal workflow.
+Before a merge is committed, pressing `V`, using **Cancel Merge Mode**, or closing Merge View cancels and restores the exact state from before entry.
+After a commit, the dock control becomes **Exit Merge Mode** and those controls exit with the latest merged result selected.
+Undoing a committed Merge-mode merge directly restores the complete workspace as it appeared just before `G`; Redo reapplies the merge and restores its singleton continuation workspace.
 The Merge View dock is reused throughout the dataset session: proposition changes do not move it, and reopening restores its previous docked extent or floating position and size without resetting neighboring docks.

 ### Reviewing merge propositions